Mob in Pakistan's Punjab province lynches Sri Lankan citizen over ‘blasphemy’ | Law-Order

 - Pakistan

-A mob in Pakistan on Friday lynched a Sri Lankan national before burning his body over alleged blasphemy in the country's Punjab province.
+Angry supporters of a hardline Islamist party attacked a factory in Pakistan's Punjab province on Friday, lynching a Sri Lankan national and burning his body over allegations of blasphemy, police said.

-Priyantha Kumara, who was in his 40s, was working as the general manager of a factory in Sialkot district, some 100 km from here, a Punjab police official told PTI.
+Priyantha Kumara, who was in his 40s, was working as the general manager of a factory in Sialkot district, some 100 kms from here, a Punjab police official told PTI.

 Hundreds of men, enraged over the "blasphemy" incident, started gathering outside the factory from adjoining areas.
 Most of them were activists and supporters of the TLP.